terrysmalone/GenieChess/README.md

 There are two ways to run the engine:

 * The main way, is using the UCI communication protocol (http://wbec-ridderkerk.nl/html/UCIProtocol.html).
-THis allows various methods of input and output, all of which are implemented in various external UI programs.
+This allows various methods of input and output, all of which are implemented in various external UI programs.

-TODO: get example
+First, compile and build using the UCIDebug or UCIRelease configuration.

 * It can also be run from the command line (usually for debugging)